stormpath/stormpath-console-guide/source/organizations.rst

 You can also optionally enter in a "Description" for the Organization.

-After you have completed this, the "Create Organization" dialog will close and you will see your new Organization in the list of Organizations.
+After you have completed this, click **Create** and the "Create Organization" dialog will close and you will see your new Organization in the list of Organizations.

 .. _organizations-editing: